 Chat requests and chat messages

 Chat data is the most sensitive part of the platform.
 Messages are stored because the chat must still exist when one user is offline and comes back later.
 Chat requests are also stored with their status so that the app can distinguish between pending, accepted, and rejected requests.
+Each chat is designed as a 1:1 conversation between exactly two users, not as a group chat or public chat room.

 A chat does not start immediately when one person wants to talk to another.
 Instead, a request is created first, an email is sent, and the other person has to explicitly accept it.
 Only after acceptance does the actual conversation become active.
 This is meant to reduce pressure and give users more control over who can contact them.